HSAFoundation/CLOC/README.md

 ## The cloc.sh command

 ```
-   cloc.sh: Compile a cl file into an HSA Code object file (.hsaco)
+   cloc.sh: Compile a cl or cu file into an HSA Code object file (.hsaco)
             using the LLVM Ligntning Compiler.
 An hsaco file contains
             the amdgpu isa that can be loaded by the HSA Runtime.
+            As of amdcloc 1.3.1, use of cuda is only experimental.
+            Generated kernels from cuda will not execute.

    Usage: cloc.sh [ options ] filename.cl